JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 Line 01 is a variable assignment where the variable TARGET takes on the string value "my_sweet_program".
-By convention, ok my _preference_, all Makefile variables are capitalized and use underscores to seperate words.
+By convention, ok my _preference_, all makefile variables are capitalized and use underscores to seperate words.

 Line 02 consists of the name of the file that the recipe creates